-1P1 Technical Skill Attainment
+1P1 - Technical Skill Attainment

-Purpose: To ensure students attain challenging career and technical skill proficiencies including student achievement on technical assessments, that are aligned with industry-recognized standards.
+To ensure students attain challenging career and technical skill proficiencies including student achievement on technical assessments, that are aligned with industry-recognized standards.

-Description: Percentage of students who passed a technical skill assessment or who earned a GPA of 2.5 or higher.
+Percentage of students who passed a technical skill assessment or, when no technical assessment data is available, earned a GPA of 2.5 or higher in non-developmental credit bearing courses during the program year.